koirdev/Shirraria/README.md

       ```pyinstaller main.py --noconsole --onefile```

-After opening the dist folder in the game, copy assets folder and create a 'screenshots' folder
+After that, open the dist folder in the game folder, copy the assets folder and create a "screenshots" folder.

 # Shirraria Configuration: